cppitems/cppitems/items/006/item.md

 ### Copy assignment
 > Describe the effect of a copy assignment (operator).
-> Which are common situations where it is invoked?
+> - a copy assignment "assigns" an object to an already existing object of the same type, e.g. `a = b;`.
+> - the detailed effect of the assignment depends on the implementation of the assignment operator, but commonly is is expected that `b` is not modified by the assignment and `a` will be in the same state as `b` after the assignment.

-A copy assignment operator is implicitly available if *no* user-defined copy assignment operators are present and all member are copy-assignable.
+A copy assignment operator is implicitly available if *no* user-defined copy constructors are present and all member are copy-assignable.
 For `Widget` it looks like this:
 ```pmans
   struct Widget  {
     int i;